gmc-code/PC-microbit-micropython/docs/radio/radio_syntax.rst

     which you want to send your message.

     The ``data_rate`` (default=radio.RATE_1MBIT) indicates the speed at which data throughput takes place.
-Can be one of the following contants defined in the ``radio`` module : ``RATE_1MBIT`` or ``RATE_2MBIT``.
+Can be one of the following constants defined in the ``radio`` module : ``RATE_1MBIT`` or ``RATE_2MBIT``.

     .. note::